ese3500/final-project-micro-music/README.md

 From the software pesrpective, we also set the pins to a speaker to high to allow it to reproduce the sound.

+ USERS

+         The users of this technology are music producers who want to enhance their sounds, store files, and have a realistic visual output of the sound they create.

+Definition of Terms

+      JTAG

+      Joint Test Action Grop